• Live Chat

 How can I improve the audio quality of my online meeting?

 Zoom has an option to suppress background noise.
 On the desktop application, go to settings, then click the “Suppress background noise” option under the “Audio” tab.
-For additional information, please see Zoom support's Background Noise Suppression article.
+For additional information, please see Zoom Support's Background Noise Suppression article.

 How do I troubleshoot issues with my George Mason Zoom account?

-- Begin by clearing cache & cookies
+1. Begin by clearing the cache and cookies

-- Next, uninstall and reinstall the Zoom application
+2. Next, uninstall and reinstall the Zoom application

 If the steps above have been taken and there is still an issue contact ITS Support.